Mohamed1341412/Dairy-App/backend/docs/architecture/source_of_truth.md

    - `paid_amount`
    - `remaining_amount`
    - `payment_status` (`unpaid`, `partial`, `paid`, `overpaid`)
 3. **Rebuild Rule**: These fields MUST NEVER be edited directly via API or UI.
-They are automatically recalculated by the `PaymentService.refreshTransactionProjection()` method whenever an allocation is created or deleted.
+They are automatically recalculated by the `PaymentAllocationService.refreshTransactionProjection()` method whenever an allocation is created or deleted.
 4. **Payment Boundaries**: A single `payment` can be allocated across multiple `transactions`.
 The system enforces that `SUM      (payment_allocations.allocated_amount)` for a single payment never exceeds `payment.amount`.

 ### Deprecated Projections (UI Convenience Only)